 Efficiency, civility and community are characteristics of cities with well-run, resourced and patronised public transport systems.
 Trains and trams are 40 times more energy-efficient than cars (and 90 times more efficient than aircraft).
 So, as we try to reduce our personal contribution to greenhouse gas emissions from car and aircraft use, public transport provides an ideal alternative that is available to all right now.

 Most states and territories have public transport systems (to greater or lesser degrees) and the following transport websites provide information to get you started before you set off.

-- New South Wales - Transport NSW (Sydney and surrounding area), (Regional NSW)
+New South Wales - Transport NSW (Sydney Metro and Regional NSW)

 Why is this action important?

 Transport accounts for a significant portion of most people’s personal CO2 emissions.
 Reducing the amount of CO2 and other greenhouse gases entering the atmosphere is critical if we are to address climate change and the environmental havoc it is causing.
 Reduced car use, along with the creation of efficient public transport networks, also ensures that when higher oil prices arrive we have cost-effective mass transport systems available.

 2,213 kg CO2 saved p.a.

 Reducing the amount of CO2 and other greenhouse gases entering the atmosphere is critical if we are to address climate change and the environmental havoc it is causing.
 In addition, a well-used public transport system reduces the need to continually expand the asphalting of our cities and countryside, potentially leaving us with more green space to enjoy.

 Good public transport is an indicator of society's intention to be egalitarian.
 It provides freedom via mobility for all, and serves as a safety net in those (not so far away?) times, when petrol prices make car travel prohibitive.
 It's also a great way to travel and connect with your community and fellow citizens.